-Thanks to the third wave of democratization (Huntington 1991; Boix 2003: 67) around 100 countries achieved the status of "transition country."
+Thanks to the third wave of democratisation around 100 countries achieved the status of 'transition country'.
 Only a few have successfully completed this transitional phase and can be counted as largely consolidated democracies.
-They include principally the eight east-central European EU accession countries, as well as Chile, Uruguay and Taiwan; a few others are almost consolidated.
-The large remainder are stuck in a grey zone of democratization (Carothers 2002; Merkel 2004: 34-35).
+They include principally the eight east-central European EU accession countries, as well as Chile, Uruguay and Taiwan; a few others are almost consolidated (Romania, Bulgaria, Mexico, Brazil, Ghana, the Philippines, South Korea).
+The large remainder are stuck in a grey zone of democratisation (Carothers 2002; Merkel 2004: 34-35).